Implementing basic Haskell lenses in twenty exercises

 For example, in programming languages with mutable data, you often

-operator to add to a number.
+see a += operator to add to a number.
 The

-version of this looks like +~
+Setter version of this looks like +~, as is

 implemented by…well, you tell me.

-which uses a Setter
+Implement +~ which uses a Setter to add to

-a Num
+a Num.

 Hopefully that one wasn’t too bad, at least compared to implementing